-- Case analysis guidelines will be posted on Canvas. - Questions to guide the analysis will also be posted on Canvas. - For group cases, cases will be formed for you (please see Canvas).
+- Case analysis guidelines will be posted on Canvas. - Questions to guide the analysis will also be posted on Canvas. - For group cases, cases will be formed for you (please see Canvas) and will change for each case.

 Case summaries:

 - Case summaries are short summaries of the key issues in the case. - Details and guidelines for the case summaries will be posted on Canvas.